Bakhtiari people: History

 In c.
-913, Lorestan was split up into realms; Lur-i Buzurg (Greater Lur) and Lur-i Kuchak (Lesser Lur).
+913, Lorestan split into two realms: Lur-i Buzurg (Greater Lur); Lur-i Kuchak (Lesser Lur).
 The Bakhtiyaris are first attested in history in the early 15th-century.
 In 1413, the arrival of several Bakhtiyari clans such as the Astarki, Kutwand, Raki, Janaki and Zallaki are mentioned by the Timurid-era historian Mu'in al-Din Natanzi.
 Under the Safavids, Lur-i Kuchak became known as Luristan-i Fili, while Lur-i Buzurg (extending from Isfahan to Kohgiluyeh and from Shushtar to Behbahan) became Bakhtiyari land.
 In 1566, Shah Tahmasp I selected the Astarki chieftain Tajmir as ilkhan of the Bakhtiyari.
 He was, however, later killed and succeeded by Jahangir Khan Bakhtiyari, who is responsible for splitting the Bakhtiyaris into two groups, the Haft Lang and Chahar Lang.
 By the time of the reign of Shah Abbas I, the northern part of Lur-i Buzurg became known as Bakhtiyari.